 Linda Schroer, fair board treasurer, said she went ahead and deposited other checks from the promoter this past week.
-The board hasn't heard anything on those, who wrote a hot check to the fair Mr. Long said he suggested at a ers said there isn't board, promote those races and keep that money here.
+The board hasn't heard anything on those,

 It seems because of state laws written about tax money the board gets from the county, the board can't use public money to promote entertainment, said Mr. Long.
 How can the board go about paying to promote entertainment, especially with the amusement authority wanting to merge with it.